 There is also strong biological evidence that gender is not always as clear cut as the simplistic Mormon model teaches.
 The fact is, biology sometimes IS shades of gray and is NOT just black and white.
 Again, I don’t have the emotional energy to outline the evidence of this in this particular post.
 That said, as a physician, I have treated patients who undeniably live in the “gray” zone of gender by EVERY standard of facts and evidence.

 Those orthodox Mormons that want to do some research on their own and are open to any views beyond their own non-fact based dogmatic certainty will find the facts just do not support the dogmatic certainty so frequently present in Mormon paradigms.
 In fact, the evidence often argues very strongly against such.
 Those who aren’t open to examining this research, determined to live in a world of just their own experience wouldn’t be open to a mountain of facts and evidence should one be provided anyway.
-(See addendum below.
-Since originally writing this, I’ve provided links to many LGBTQ related resources and studies as these may be helpful for some readers.)

 Health care studies (and the Bible) are clear it is not “good for man to be alone.”
 Social isolation is associated with increased death and worse health outcomes from many causes.
 Yet that is exactly what Mormon theology expects, even demands of the LGBTQ population.
 Either to be part of a union that can’t bring true joy to them or to the partner they are with… or not be part of a union offering intimate and romantic companionship at all.